High – Paying, Fast – Growing Jobs That Don’t Require a Lot of Education

 Clinical Laboratory Technician

-This employment (also known as medical laboratory technologists) collects fluid and tissue samples from medical patients and uses specific lab equipment to perform basic diagnostic procedures.
+This employment (also known as medical laboratory technologist) collects fluid and tissue samples from medical patients and uses specific lab equipment to perform basic diagnostic procedures.

 • Average pay: $55,990